Amm1rr/Userscripts/README.md

-# Magic-Userscripts
+# Magic Userscripts
 Empower your web browsing experience with Magic Scripts.
-Transform the web with powerful userscripts.
+Transform the web with a collection of powerful userscripts.